openmc-dev/openmc/docs/source/usersguide/input.rst

     A unique integer that can be used to identify the derivative.

   :variable:
     The independent variable of the derivative.
-Accepted options are "density" and "nuclide_density".
+Accepted options are "density", "nuclide_density", and "temperature".
 A "density" derivative will give the derivative with respect to the density of the material in [g / cm^3].
 A "nuclide_density" derivative will give the derivative with respect to the density of a particular nuclide in units of [atom / b / cm].
+A "temperature" derivative is with respect to a material temperature in units of [K].
+The temperature derivative requires windowed multipole to be turned on.
+Note also that the temperature derivative only acconuts for resolved resonance Doppler broadening.
+It does not account for thermal expansion, S(a, b) scattering, resonance scattering, or unresolved Doppler broadening.

   :material:
     The perturbed material.
-(Necessary for both "density" and "nuclide_density")
+(Necessary for all derivative types)

   :nuclide:
     The perturbed nuclide.
 (Necessary only for "nuclide_density")